njpetersen/cse15l-lab-reports/lab1-Nathaniel_Petersen.md

 In the code example above, the current working directory is first set to `/Users/nathanielpetersen/lecture1`

-With the path to a directory as a argument, "ls" reads out the contents of the given directory.
+The `ls` command with the path to a directory `/Users/nathanielpetersen/lecture1/messages` supplied as an argument is then run.
+The terminal then outputs `en-us.txt es-mx.txt zh-cn.txt`, which is a list of all the files contained in the directory `messages`.
+Similar to when no arguments are supplies, the `ls` command supplied with a directory will list out the files contained in that directory.

+There is no additional output to indicate that this behavior is an error.

 ## Path to a file as argument example:
 ![Image](example6.jpg)